 When the mnemonic-name phrase is used, the name must be identified with a feature-name that is a channel-name.
-See the syntax and rules for mnemonic-name-2 that begin on page 3-9.
+See the syntax and rules for mnemonic-name-2 that are discussed in Mnemonic-Name Clause (on page 61).